eyp/federated-learning-network/README.md

 There's no persistence implemented yet, so everytime you start servers & clients the model will be initialized with random values and must be trained from the beginning.

-This is a very early version so it has room for lots of improvements a lot, and probably it will be.
+This is a very early version so it has room for lots of improvements, so new features will be added.